top of page

 If staying for a long race weekend, there are a few lodging options, including the AmericInn and Cobblestone Inn and Suites, which are both within a mile of the speedway.

 Getting to the track takes a bit of time.
 Newton is about 30 minutes east of Des Moines and the track sits just south of Interstate 80.
-It’s easy to see from the highway and there is plenty of signage to direct you.
-Parking is ample and fairly close to the entrance gates.
-Once inside, there are plenty of concession areas and restrooms that are easily sufficient to allow you to quickly get back to your seats.
-This may be different with a full crowd.
-There is also plenty of handicapped seating available.
+It’s easy to see from the freeway and there is plenty of signage to direct you.
+Parking is ample.
+Once inside, concessions seemed to flow well with no long waits.
+When full, there are lines for the restroom, particularly at the end of a stage or during an extended yellow flag.
+If the Cup series is to become permanent at the speedway, this will need to be addressed.
+There is plenty of handicapped seating available.
+The only real drawback is leaving the track once the race is over.
+There are only two ways to get back to the freeway and one is quite cumbersome through back roads.

 Return on Investment 4